-Michele Gangnes is a resident of Lee County and a graduate of Rice University and the University of Texas School of Law, is a member of the National Association of Professional Women, the National Association of Bond Lawyers, the Washington State Bar and the State Bar of Texas.
+Michele Gangnes is co-founder of LIV and a resident of Lee County, a rural county 40 miles east of Austin.
+Michele is a graduate of Rice University and the University of Texas School of Law, is a member of the National Association of Professional Women, the National Association of Bond Lawyers, the Washington State Bar and the State Bar of Texas.
 Michele has served as bond counsel and trustee’s counsel in a variety of public finance and corporate debt transactions.

 Michele concentrates her practice in the representation of global financial institutions, primarily in tax-exempt municipal and 501(c)(3) financing.

 Michele is a premier "water rights activist" and, as such, is a founding board member of Neighbors for Neighbors (NFN), a Central Texas 501(c)(3) corporation.
 Michele leads NFN’s continuing efforts to safeguard the water supply for future generations of Lee and Bastrop County citizens.

 She recently authored an extensive analysis of Proposition 6, the Water Amendment that passed in November 2013.
 See news release here.

 Michele is known to be one of the hardest working women on the planet, or at least the planet that we inhabit, donating thousands of hours, totally pro bono, to protect the aquifers of Texas for generations to come.